For Patients

 Patients who choose to enroll in our clinical trials are contributing to our understanding of the safety and efficacy of our investigational product candidate(s).
 We are grateful for the patients and families who help us advance our mission to deliver transformative outcomes for patients.

-We are investigating OBX-115 and enrolling patients in two ongoing clinical trials in advanced or metastatic melanoma.
+We are investigating OBX-115 and enrolling patients in an ongoing multicenter clinical trial in advanced melanoma and non-small cell lung cancer (Agni-01).

 Please contact obx115-2301trial@obsidiantx.com for more information.